 7. Assess Vents for Blockage

 If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
 Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can control these factors.
 During your tune-up, your maintenance technician will clean and check over your unit, identifying areas of corrosion.
 They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC unit will be distributing clean air through a clean air filter.
-Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to maintain indoor comfort.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC unit will be distributing clean air through a clean air filter.
+Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
+A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
 Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

 It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.